OpenWebAdvocacy/website/src/posts/tim-berners-lee-on-apples-browser-engine-ban-and-web-apps.md

 ## Will Apple have to Allow Other Browser Engines on iOS?

 As Nilay mentions, Apple is gradually becoming legally obligated to allow browser vendors to use their own engines in a number of jurisdictions.
-However while there is significant forward momentum, **[Apple is obstructing browser vendors from actually upgrading their browsers to use their own engines](https://open-web-advocacy.org/blog/apples-browser-engine-ban-persists-even-under-the-dma/)**.
+However, while there is significant forward momentum, **[Apple is obstructing browser vendors from actually upgrading their browsers to use their own engines](https://open-web-advocacy.org/blog/apples-browser-engine-ban-persists-even-under-the-dma/)**.
 Mozilla spokesperson Damiano DeMonte accused Apple of “*making it as painful as possible”.*

 > Apple's proposals fail to give consumers viable choices by making it as painful as possible for others to provide competitive alternatives to Safari \[...\] This is another example of Apple creating barriers to prevent true browser competition on iOS.
 > <cite>[Damiano DeMonte \- Mozilla](https://www.theverge.com/2024/1/26/24052067/mozilla-apple-ios-browser-rules-firefox)</cite>